TMcKay822/TheZebra_HOMEWORK/README.md

 # Dependencies
-- A python IDE, either Spyder, Anaconda, or Visual Studio Code
+- A python IDE, for instancee, Spyder in Anaconda, or Visual Studio Code